 The first glimmers of the small-batch craft chocolate movement started in the early 2000s.
-In the USA and UK, ‘home-brew’ style online forums popped up, and the first commercial small-batch pioneers emereged.
+In the USA and UK, ‘home-brew’ style online forums popped up, and the first commercial small-batch pioneers emerged.
 Globally, craft chocolate making made a real commercial start around 2011.

 But what do the words ‘craft’ or ‘artisan’ mean when applied to chocolate?

 What they should signify, above all, is chocolate that’s been made with the best natural ingredients.
-And I’ve written a whole separate post about the massive difference that the best ingredients make in craft chocolate.
+And I’ve written a whole separate article about the massive difference that the best ingredients make in craft chocolate.

 Craft chocolate making is often described as ‘bean-to-bar’.
 Craft chocolate makers should use ethically-sourced raw materials, traditional techniques, and minimal processing.
 They will often be small producers making chocolate in small batches.
 I would expect them to have applied skill, care and craftsmanship to all stages of craft chocolate making.
 And they should have paid higher prices to growers for high-quality, single-origin, cocoa beans.

 So ‘bean-to-bar’ producers carry out the whole complicated craft chocolate making process, starting with the cocoa beans.
 Indeed, they may even be ‘tree-to-bar’ producers, owning their own cocoa plantations.

 And all this should result in chocolate that tastes amazing.
 It will be infinitely superior to – and healthier than – mass-produced chocolate made with inferior ingredients.
 It’s these factors that make just a little good quality chocolate go a long way.
 And for me, and many other chocolate-lovers, it’s all this that justifies craft chocolate’s often significantly higher price.

 My visit to a small batch craft chocolate maker: Mayhawk Chocolate